What’s Bisq and How It Works

 Bisq 2 vs Bisq: Which Exchange Should You Use?

 Both Bisq and Bisq are open source, non-KYC exchanges.
-If you value absolute security, privacy, and control over your trades, the original Bisq is still the better option.
-It offers a trustless escrow system, decentralized arbitration, and multisignature transactions that ensure no single party can control your funds.
+If you value absolute security, privacy, high trade volumne, and control over your trades, the original Bisq is still the better option.
+Launched in 2016, it offers a trustless escrow system, decentralized arbitration, and multisignature transactions that ensure no single party can control your funds.

-However, if you are looking for a simpler and fee-free alternative, Bisq 2 may be the right choice.
+However, if you are looking for a simpler and fee-free alternative, Bisq 2, launched in 2024, may be the right choice.
 It removes the need for a security deposit and automates more of the trading process, making it more accessible for newcomers.
 With Bisq 2, you don’t need to already own Bitcoin to start trading—you can buy your very first Bitcoin directly on the platform.
 In contrast, the original Bisq requires you to have Bitcoin for the security deposit.